Biden and Putin to speak Thursday amid tensions over Ukraine

 President Biden and Russian President Vladimir Putin will speak on the phone on Thursday, the White House said Wednesday.
 The call was requested by Putin, a White House official said.

-The White House said the two leaders will discuss "a range of topics, including upcoming diplomatic engagements with Russia."
+The White House said the two leaders will discuss "a range of topics, including upcoming diplomatic engagements with Russia," although a senior administration official said the call will be focused on concerns Russia's troop presence along the Ukrainian border.

+The senior administration official said "we're in a moment of crisis" about Russia's buildup of troops near the border with Ukraine, and "it will take a high level of engagement to address this and find a path of de-escalation."

+On Thursday's call, the official said Mr. Biden will make clear he's prepared for a diplomatic path forward to reducing tensions, but also that "we're prepared to respond" if Russia advances with a further invasion of Ukraine, including with coordinated economic sanctions, "further assistance" to Ukraine and steps to "reinforce NATO's force posture."

-The two held a video call earlier this month, with Mr. Biden telling Putin he had "deep concerns" about Russia's buildup of troops near the border with Ukraine.
+The two leaders held a video call earlier this month, with Mr. Biden telling Putin he had "deep concerns" about the troop buildup.
 The White House said Mr. Biden told Putin the U.S. would pursue "strong economic and other measures" in the event of an invasion.

 The White House said on Wednesday that Mr. Biden continues to coordinate with European allies for "a common approach in response to Russia's military build-up on the border with Ukraine."